-The core things that I’d stress about this stage is that it’s crucial that you communicate clearly.
+The core thing that I’d stress about this stage is that you must communicate clearly.

 - Don’t just jump through to a solution.
 Instead, talk about how you’ve arrived at that solution.

-- Don’t simply say “I’m going to assume X”.
-Why do you think X is a good assumption.
-How would you validate or double check in the future if X is, indeed, a good assumption.
-If there isn’t a way you can think of to validate X, how will you test for it or minimize the risk of getting it wrong?
+- Don’t merely say, “I’m going to assume X.” Why do you think X is a reasonable assumption.
+How would you validate or double-check in the future if X is, indeed, a proper assumption?
+If there isn’t a way you can think of to confirm X, how will you test for it or minimize the risk of getting it wrong?

-- Write down key reasons why a particular part of your solution may be difficult to accomplish.
+- Write down key reasons why a particular part of your solution may be challenging to accomplish.
 Discuss (and write down!) ideas about alternatives you may consider to mitigate some of those difficulties.

 How to practice

-The above was a very long way to explain what you should be focused on when preparing for your interviews.
-I focused on the above since I don’t believe it is productive for you to focus on fundamentally acquiring new skills or knowledge you are completely unfamiliar with to pass the interviews.
-The interview questions are complex and varied enough that such preparation will likely yield OK but uninspiring answers.
-Instead, prior to an interview focus on what may actually get you from OK answers to an excellent discussion with your interviewer.
+I focused first on what you should focus on, so you use your time well.
+It is not productive for you to focus on fundamentally acquiring new skills or knowledge with which you are entirely unfamiliar, to try to pass the interview.
+The Google PM interview questions are complex and varied enough that such preparation will likely yield OK but uninspiring answers.
+Instead, before an interview, focus on what may get you from OK replies to an excellent discussion with your interviewer.
 Focus on what can get you to shine.

-Review fundamentals.
-While I think that you’ll succeed mostly by capitalizing on your existing strengths, as you get stuck answering a sample question review the fundamentals behind it.
-If it’s a technical question, review the algorithm, data structure or infrastructure concepts that would have helped you.
+While I think that you’ll succeed mostly by capitalizing on your existing strengths, as you get stuck answering a sample question, review the fundamentals behind it.
+If it’s a technical question, review the algorithm, data structure, or infrastructure concepts that would have helped you.
 If it’s a design question, run through a few design frameworks that may have helped and tweak your overall response framework.